Tutorial | Create a Custom Products Catalog App with the CLI

 Let's identify where some of our key functionality is implemented in the above code.
 For more information on all the Table props, see Patterns Table Component.

-• Lines 4-16: Define the table's filters.
+• Lines 4-12: Define the table's filters.
 We use a CollectionToolbarFilters component to display an accordion with the filtering options.
+The Last Updated filter uses the DateRangeFilter component.

-• Lines 22-38: Use the MultiBulkActionToolbar component to create the button in the toolbar that deletes all selected products.
-When the button is clicked, the user is asked to confirm their decision in a modal (line 30).
-If the button is disabled, a message is displayed explaining why (lines 26-28).
+• Lines 13-35: Use the MultiBulkActionToolbar component to create a button in the toolbar that deletes all selected products.
+When the button is clicked, the user is asked to confirm their decision in a modal (line 25).

-• Lines 44-52: Product avatar - Use the Image component from the Wix Design System and feed it the image URL from the product object's nested media.mainMedia.image.url field.
+• Lines 39-47: Product avatar - Use the Image component from the Wix Design System and feed it the URL from the product's media.main.thumbnail.url field.
+To make this field appear in the response, we requested it via the THUMBNAIL field in the searchProducts call.

-• Lines 53-69: Product name and description - Use a Box for layout with direction set to vertical and gap to 3px, indicating vertical stacking with a gap of 3px.
-Inside this box, add two Text components for the product's name and description.
+• Lines 48-64: Product name and description - Use a Box for layout with direction set to vertical and gap to 3px, indicating vertical stacking with a gap of 3px.
+Inside this box, add two Text components for the product's name and plainDescription.
+The description comes from the PLAIN_DESCRIPTION requested field.

-• Lines 70-76: Product price - Add the product's price prefixed with a dollar sign.
+• Lines 65-74: Product price - Read the product's price from actualPriceRange.minValue.amount and prefix it with a dollar sign.
+The column is sortable: true; sorting maps to the actualPriceRange.minValue.amount field path via sortFieldByColumnId.

 Your page structure code should look like this: